AgainstTheWest/AgainstTheWest/README.md

-- 👋 Hi, we are @gainstTheWest.
+- 👋 Hi, we are @AgainstTheWest.
 We are involved with journalism, hacktivism & cyber security..
 - 📫 How to reach us: AgainstTheWest@riseup.net